JohnDanz/augur-core-changes/README.md

 ! initializeEvent(ID, branch, expirationDate, minValue, maxValue, numOutcomes, resolution: str):
 ```
 Changed:
-`initializeEvent(ID, branch, expirationDate, fxpMinValue, fxpMaxValue, numOutcomes, resolution: str, resolutionAddress, resolveBondPoster):`
+`initializeEvent(ID, branch, expirationDate, fxpMinValue, fxpMaxValue, numOutcomes, resolution: str, resolutionAddress, resolveBondPoster, forkResolveAddress):`
 The changes here come from the switch from plain `minValue` and `maxValue` to `fxpMinValue` and `fxpMaxValue` respectively.
 You also have two new fields expected, `resolutionAddress` which is optionally an address you want to have report to resolve the market.
-This is done if you want to have only 1 source for reporting, if this is not defined then this event will default to regular reporting. `resolveBondPoster` is the address of a person who posted the resolution bond, generally this will be the person who created the event.
+This is done if you want to have only 1 source for reporting, if this is not defined then this event will default to regular reporting. `resolveBondPoster` is the address of a person who posted the resolution bond, generally this will be the person who created the event. `forkResolveAddress` is an optional param that should be an address to use to for this event to resolve a fork, otherwise it should be 0 or undefined to use the normal fork resolution process for this event.

 ```
 + getCreationTime(event):